Mason, Texas: Geography

-Geology

 Largest topaz

 The largest gem-quality topaz found in North America came from Mason County, weighing almost 3 lb.
 It had been kept in the Smithsonian Institution, and was transferred to Mason's Museum on the Square.

 Climate

 Mason experiences a humid subtropical climate, with hot summers and a generally mild winter.
-Temperatures range from 82 °F (27.8 C) in the summer to 45 °F (7.2 C) during winter.

 Demographics

 2020 census

 As of the 2020 United States census, 2,121 people, 817 households, and 463 families resided in the city.